RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 		play sound [singer1 v] until done
 	```

-+ Click on your singer, to make sure that they sing when clicked.
++ Click on your singer, to make sure that she sings when clicked.

 ## Save your project { .save }